 - Cryptocurrency basics and the history of digital currency

-- Types of cryptocurrency like Bitcoin, Litecoin, and Ethereum
+- Types of cryptocurrencies like Bitcoin, Litecoin, and Ethereum

-- Cryptocurrency exchanges like Coinbase, GDAX, and Kraken
+- Cryptocurrency exchanges / brokers like Coinbase, GDAX, ShapeShift, and Kraken

 - Trading cryptocurrency and cryptocurrency investing

-- Cryptocurrency transactions, wallets, blockchains, markets, prices, order types, etc
+- Cryptocurrency transactions, wallets, blockchains, fees, order types, etc

 - Cryptocurrency mining (including a guide to mining Litecoin in 30 minutes or less)